 Evidence must be provided of previous research experience and future research career intentions in women’s reproductive health.
 Applications may be made to support projects that are already in progress, or for a new project, provided a substantial element of the project is carried out during the course of the Fellowship.
 Research projects must be capable of being brought to a conclusion within the duration of the Fellowship.

-There is an understandable, but often misplaced reticence by physicians to investigate and treat sick pregnant women.
-As a consequence, one-third of UK maternal deaths are judged to be avoidable with improvements to medical care (MBRRACE 2019).
 This funding call seeks to support research that will improve the medical management of acute and chronic disease during pregnancy, mindful upon the effects on the developing fetus.
 Research into the aetiology, management and consequences of maternal gestational syndromes is also welcome.

 Call launch: 17 June 2021